 However, the major differences manifest in the way these processes work.
 In traditional finance, loans are facilitated by banks and other financial institutions.
 In DeFi, all activity routes through decentralized protocols and there are no intermediaries involved.

 Unlike traditional banking, DeFi platforms are borderless and can be used by anyone.

-Role of Stablecoins in DeFi Lending
+Role of Dollar Digital Currencies in DeFi Lending

-Even though USDC is a multi-chain token, the greatest share of its circulating supply is based on Ethereum, which makes it a convenient choice for most DeFi lending protocols, as they also rely on Ethereum smart contracts.
+Even though USDC is a multi-chain token, the greatest share of its circulating supply is based on Ethereum, which makes it a convenient choice for most DeFi lending protocols, as many also rely on Ethereum smart contracts.

 USDC has managed to remain at the top of the DeFi space thanks to its near-instant settlement speed, a high degree of security, and a major focus on transparency and regulatory compliance.

 Circle’s stablecoin shows the smallest deviations from the $1 price target among the largest stablecoins according to data from Flipside Crypto, which makes it a good option for users seeking stability.

 Lenders can deposit USDC to earn interest on their capital.
 USDC holders can lend their tokens on DeFi lending protocols, such as Aave and Compound.
 On Compound, USDC is the most deposited token, accounting for more than 25% of the total value locked in the protocol.

 Interest rates change according to supply and demand levels.
 When demand outweighs supply, rates will jump.
 They often fall when supply is stronger than demand.